 You might help out with cleaning or cooking, getting a relative or a friend about the house, helping with medicines, keeping them safe, showering or dressing them or just watching out to make sure they are okay

-The Australian BPD Foundation in collaboration with Rose Cuff and staff from The Bouverie Centre have developed a information booklet for children which may be downloaded here
+The Australian BPD Foundation in collaboration with Rose Cuff, parents and staff from The Bouverie Centre have developed a information booklet for children which may be downloaded here

 .. a comprehensive website offering information for young people, parents & families and professionals about mental illness.
 Includes a number of books to read to young children to help explain mental illness.